This post was originally published on August 11, 2015.

 If you could offer a newcomer or someone thinking about getting sober any advice, what would it be?

 Be brutally honest with yourself.
 Know that change is possible.
 Call bullshit on your hard-wired beliefs about booze.
 Play the tape forward and think past the romantic image of the first drink.
 Find your community.
+Maybe get a sober companion.
 Visualize yourself as the calm and happy sober person you’d like to be.
 You can become that person!